plotdb/form/doc/widget.md

  - `manager()`: optional. if provided, return form manager(s) used in this widget is any.
    - return a form manager (or a list of that) used by this widget to manage child widgets.
    - note that `widget.manager()` always returns an array (even if empty) to users by converting result from here automatically.
+ - `adapt(...)`: optional. adapt api or interface provided from host environment.
+   - widgets are responsible of designing and documenting options used.
+ - `ctrl()`: optional. return a customized widget control interface for caller to use.
  - `readonly()`: return true if this widget is readonly.
  - `disabled()`: return true if this widget is disabled.
  - `opsets`: optional, a list of dedicated opsets available for this widget.